mgerdts/mgerdts.github.io/_posts/2018-03-20-bhyve-kvm-mutual-exclusion.md

 tweet: <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Mutual exclusion of bhyve and kvm on SmartOS <a href="https://t.co/f8g6K7W57Z">https://t.co/f8g6K7W57Z</a></p>&mdash; Mike Gerdts (@OMGerdts) <a href="https://twitter.com/OMGerdts/status/976131256986554368?ref_src=twsrc%5Etfw">March 20, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 ---

+**Note**: This post is of historical interest only.
+With the [fix](https://github.com/joyent/illumos-joyent/commit/befffd577ca6c3a090d7d3c72d267a383c3a3c45) for [OS-7080](https://smartos.org/bugview/OS-7080) in July of 2018 bhyve and kvm can coexist in peace.

 If two hypervisors are not able to coordinate with each other, they must not both use hardware viritualization.
 Within SmartOS, there is a pair of functions, `hvm_excl_hold()` and `hvm_excl_rele()`, described by [this